 In case you are wondering what the term "one-man band" refers to, it originally referred to a man who played multiple musical instruments at the same time.
 In the case of the person on the left, however, we have a one-woman band.

-As television news moves to IP (Internet protocol) as a point-to--point medium this "all-in-one" individual may send the story from the field directly to the studio or "cloud" to be used as needed.
+As television news moves to IP (Internet protocol) as a point-to-point medium this "all-in-one" individual may send the story from the field directly to the studio or "cloud," (remote depository), to be used as needed.
 All that's required is an Internet connection -- and, of course, a person who is very good at multi-tasking.

 This has led to the term, video journalist (VJ), a single field reporter who does it all.

-Broadcast news is a highly competitive business and in the rush to get a story on the air it's sometimes tempting to guess at facts or use information from a questionable source.
+Feeling the rush to get a story, it's sometimes tempting to guess at facts or use information from a questionable source.

 However, errors in stories not only damage a station's credibility but they can derail a reporter's professional future.
 Here are five points to keep in mind when writing news stories.